sapangupta15/hivery_assignment/README.md

 # This project uses Flask to create APIS to get information about paranuara planet.
+### This needs python 3.6 or higher to run.
+If python3 is available as any alias other than python, please use that alias in virtualenv creation command.
 #### For this to work, it is important that json files are placed at resources directory of the project.
 ### Setup